Creating a question bank in a SurveyPak

 - The Reference window opens and displays your new SurveyPak.

 - Click Toggle Edit Mode on the Reference window toolbar.
 The toolbar changes allowing editing.
-Edit Mode appears on the title bar to show the SurveyPak can be edited.
+Edit Mode appears on the title bar to show that you can edit the SurveyPak.

 - Drag the variable(s) from the questionnaire window to the place where you would like to store it in the SurveyPak.
 These can be notes and questions.